minus1over12/QuadWars/README.md

 the [`/spreadplayers`](https://minecraft.wiki/w/Commands/spreadplayers) command to move teams to a random spot within a certain radius using `spreadplayers <center> <spreadDistance> <maxRange> true @a`

+# Things players should know

+* Players can send messages to just their team using Vanilla's `/teammsg` (aliased to `/tm`) command.
+* Avoid building nether portals near the inner edges of the world border.
+It is possible for the game to place the destination portal outside the team's world border, causing a potentially deadly scenario where getting your items back can be near impossible.
+* Vanilla allows players to see their teammates when using invisibility potions and prevents friendly fire.
+* Players can join a team using `/jointeam`.
+Players connected using Floodgate+Geyser will get a popup to select a team.
+Once a team is selected, they can not change it themselves.

 # Compatibility